 Amongst other factors such as the over-consumption of processed foods and busy, stress fuelled lifestyles, it’s quite possible that our predecessors were healthier than us due to the lack of unregulated medical advice available to them on the internet.
 We are a generation who are lucky enough to have an endless supply of information out there that is easily accessible through a simple google search, as well as being a generation who are deeply aware of the law of attraction.
-These things are not at all negative, until it comes to our health.
+These things are in the most part very positive, but can pose a threat when it comes to our health.
+If a google search leads you to believe you are sick, the law of attraction may cause you to become sick.

 We’ve learned about the brain-gut connection , where the gastrointestinal tract is sensitive to emotion in the brain leading to stomach upset and countless more digestive issues.
 We know all too much about anxiety , and how mental illnesses can very easily manifest themselves as physical ones.
 We should be using this heightened awareness to take care of our minds by way of maintaining our physical health, yet instead we insist on sending ourselves into hypochondriac-frenzies that can only turn our minor, everyday symptoms into genuine health concerns.